alinex/node-book/doc/README.md

 # Alinex NodeJS Modules

 This is a book explaining all the major parts and development background around the Alinex namespaced modules.
+But it is not completely specific but mostly a book about NodeJS development with best practice from the Alinex modules.

-Keep in mind that some of the modules use an older standard but will eventually be upgraded to this.
-It is also not a real hard fact but a definition which may change as the world around changes.
-Nobody needs to do it this way but it helps for all which are working deeply with the Alinex modules and participating to it to understand the parts behind.
+The decisions from this book are not real hard facts but a definition to follow as possible.
+It may change as the world around changes.
+And you don't have to follow this standards but it helps for all which are working deeply with the Alinex modules and participating to it to understand the parts behind.

-It explains a lot of technologies around NodeJS and web development but it is neither meant as a guide to teach the technologies more like a best practice and how to bring it all together.
+Some of the Alinex modules use an older standard (CoffeeScript based) but will eventually be upgraded to this.

-## Basics
+Keep in mind that the book explains a lot of technologies around NodeJS and web development but it is neither meant as a guide to teach the technologies more like a best practice and how to bring it all together.

-All the different modules in the Alinex namespace are loose coupled but optimal integrated.
-In the first line they solve my own problems but I will enlarge their functionality and often my problems are the problems of others, too.
+## Why this book

 This is a living book, it is not only written to teach others but also to keep the knowledge as a reference for myself.
 Also it is not statically written but a